jbampton/tooling-docs/apache-trusted-release/distributions.md

 7. ... and many more

 Channels may have a TEST distribution channel.
-PMCs choose in their Product Line configuration which channels to distribute TEST and Release Artifacts
+PMCs choose in their Product Line configuration which channels to distribute TEST and Release Artifacts.

+> For the first phase we will only support the first 2 - 4 Channels.

 ## Tasks